About the course

 Our expert staff

-Essex Business School has one of the largest finance groups in the UK.
+Essex Business School has one of the largest finance groups in the UK and is home to Essex Finance Centre.

-With both academic and industry experience, our expert team are at the forefront of the financial debate; their work is often discussed at the Bank of England, the European Central Bank and the Federal Reserve.
+With both academic and industry experience, our expert team are at the forefront of the financial debate; their work has been discussed at the Bank of England, the European Central Bank and the Federal Reserve.

 We use a broad range of social science theories and concepts to explore: